joshuatalib/AI_weather_quest/docs/source/submit_forecast.rst

    tas_p1_fc = forecast_submission.AI_WQ_create_empty_dataarray('tas', '20241209', '1', 'EC', 'extrange', <<password>>)

-This creates an empty DataArray for near-surface temperature predictions issued on 9th December 2024 for the first sub-seasonal forecasting period.
+This creates an empty DataArray for near-surface (2 m) temperature predictions issued on 9th December 2024 for the first sub-seasonal forecasting period.

 Empty DataArray Coordinates
 ---------------------------
-Before populating the DataArray with forecasted probabilities, understand its coordinate structure:
+Before populating the empty *DataArray* with forecasted probabilities, you should understand key components of its coordinate structure:

 - **Latitude**: Ranges from `90.0°N` to `-90.0°N` with a step of `-1.5°` latitude.
 - **Longitude**: Ranges from `0.0°` to `358.5°` longitude with a step of `1.5°`.
 - **Quintile**: Divided into intervals of `0.2` within `[0, 1.0]`.
 Quintile values represent the upper limit of climatological conditions:

 - `0.2`: Includes probabilities <= 0.2.
-  - `0.4`, `0.6`, etc.: Include probabilities where the lower limit is the previous quintile value (e.g., `0.4` includes probabilities `0.2 <= x < 0.4`).
+- `0.4`, `0.6`, `0.8`: Include probabilities where the lower limit is the previous quintile value (e.g., `0.4` includes probabilities `0.2 <= x < 0.4`).
+- `1.0`: Includes probabilities >= 0.8.

-The DataArray also has coordinates describing the issuing forecast date and weekly forecast period.
+The DataArray also has coordinates describing the forecast initialisation date and weekly forecasting period.
 These time coordinates are stored in `np.datetime64` format.

 .. important::